 his passport and resumed his singing career in Europe with no

-country may finally be ready to forgive and forget.
-Even if the
+country may finally be ready to embrace his legacy.
+Even if

 ©1998 by Time